jurader/covid19_xp/README.md

 # Use of this respository

 # Paper
-If source code of respository is used, please cite the following paper.
+If source code of repository is used, please cite the following paper.

-# Lisence
+# License
-Source code of this respository was under GPLv3.
-For the detail, please see Lisence file of respository.
+Source code of this repository was licensed under GPLv3.
+For the detail, please see License file of repository.